QuantEcon/lecture-python-intro/_sources/lln_clt.md

 ```

 In this setting, the LLN tells us if we flip the coin many times, the fraction
 of heads that we see will be close to the mean $p$.

+We use $n$ to represent the number of times the coin is flipped.

 Let's check this: